1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 role icon The Role of Chords

-When you play a song, chords are used to support and accompany the melody.
-In other words, chords are a harmonic and rhythmic backdrop for the melody.
-Chords are normally played softer than the melody, thus drawing attention to the melody and allowing it to shine.
+Chords are a harmonic and rhythmic backdrop for the melody.
+Chords should be played softer than the melody, thus allowing the melody to sparkle and shine.

 thumb icon Simple Strum 4/4